scalastuff/scalaleafs/using-templates.md

 </div>
 {% endhighlight %}

 The example shows the 3 things that can be on the right side of a CSS selector: an XML literal, a string or an XML transformation.
 An XML transformation is a NodeSeq => NodeSeq function.
+See [CSS Selectors](/css-selectors.html) for a complete description of allowed selectors.

+## XML Transformations

-Since nearly everything is an XML transformation, things compose nicely.
+Nearly everything in Scala Leafs is an XML transformation.
 In the example above, the following XML transformations can be identified:

 - The expression `".empty" #> "Nothing here"`
 - The expression ` ".empty" #> "Nothing here" & "#title" #> <h3>Hi There!</h3>`